PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Results

 \section{Results}

 \paragraph{Training and evaluation.} We trained PETIMOT against linear motions extracted from all $\sim$750,000 protein chains from the PDB (as of June 2023) clustered at 80\% sequence identity and coverage.
-We augmented the data by computing the motions with respect to 5 reference conformations per collection.
-The full training set comprises 25,595 samples.
-We set the numbers of predicted and ground-truth motions, $K=L=4$.
-See Appendix \ref{trainingA} for more details.
+Our full training data comprises 7~335 conformational collections, which we augmented by computing the motions with respect to 5 reference conformations per collection.
+As a result, the full training set comprises 36,675 samples.
+This reference dataset encompasses conformations solved by multiple experimental techniques, including 56,866 Cryo-EM structures (30.5\%) and 2,187 NMR structures (about 1.5\%).
+This ensures representation of diverse conformational states beyond those accessible to X-ray crystallography. {Moreover, only 5.6\% of the training samples exhibit a maximum pairwise RMSD below 2 \AA{}, indicating that the vast majority of the dataset captures substantial conformational diversity.} We set the numbers of predicted and ground-truth motions, $K=L=4$.
+See Appendices \ref{trainingA} and \ref{ref:traning} for more details.

-To evaluate PETIMOT's ability to capture protein continuous conformational heterogeneity, we tested it on 824 proteins, each one associated with a conformational collection held out during training and validation.
 At inference, we consider $w_i=1$, $\forall i=1..N$.
-We rely on four main evaluation metrics aimed at addressing the following questions: \begin{itemize} \item Is PETIMOT able to approximate at least one of the main linear motions of a given protein?
-For this, we rely on the minimum LS error over all possible pairs of predicted and ground-truth vectors. \item To what extent does PETIMOT capture the main motion linear subspace of a given protein?
-For this, we use the global SS error. \item Is PETIMOT able to identify the residues that move the most?
-Here, we rely on the magnitude error, $ \frac{1}{N} \sum_{i=1}^N (\|\vec{y}_{ik}\|^2 - \|c_{kl}\vec{ x}_{il}\|^2)$. \item How fast is PETIMOT at inference? \end{itemize}
+We rely on four main evaluation metrics aimed at addressing the following questions: {\bf 1)} Is PETIMOT able to approximate at least one of the main linear motions of a given protein?
+For this, we rely on the minimum LS error over all possible pairs of predicted and ground-truth vectors.
+A prediction with LS$\leq0.2$ almost perfectly superimposes to the ground-truth motion {(Fig. \ref{fig:indiv}A-B)}.
+We consider predictions with LS$>0.6$ as inaccurate as they typically miss or indicate completely wrong directions for a large part of the residues involved in the motion.
+By comparison, the LS errors computed for random predictions are typically above 0.9. {\bf 2)} To what extent does PETIMOT capture the main motion linear subspace of a given protein?
+For this, we use the Global SS error; {\bf 3)} Is PETIMOT able to identify the residues that move the most?
+Here, we rely on the magnitude error, $ \frac{1}{N} \sum_{i=1}^N (\|\vec{y}_{ik}\|^2 - \|c_{kl}\vec{ x}_{il}\|^2)$. {\bf 4)} Can PETIMOT be used to generate conformations resembling experimentally resolved functional protein states?
+For this, we generate conformations by deforming the input protein structure along the predicted motions and compute their RMSD to five diverse conformations selected from the ground-truth collection.
+See Appendix \ref{evaluation} for more details.